 Frequently Asked Questions about Rhinosinusitis

-Reading time: 2 min
+Reading time: 3 min

 A high percentage of cases of acute rhinosinusitis do not need antibiotics as they are caused by viruses.
-Antibiotics are only indicated when the symptoms still persist after 10 days of treatment or if any complications arise.
+Antibiotics are only indicated when the symptoms still persist after 10 days of treatment or in position if any complications arise.

 No; just one previous episode of acute rhinosinusitis does not increase the risk of developing chronic rhinosinusitis.